 Everyone I turned the pain, suffering, and trauma of the Black community was on display for everyone to see.
 My peace and joy were stripped away from me, and fear, anxiety, and sadness overcame me.
 It wasn’t until I heard a quote that changed it all.

 My joy is an act of resistance.

 Yes, joy!
 Joy is how we combat.
-Joy, love, and self care is how I fight against this ugly world that tries to swallow me up and those that look like me.
-So I will chose joy.
-I will chose to protect my peace.
+Joy, love, and self-care are how I fight against this ugly world that tries to swallow me up and those who look like me.
+So I will choose joy.
+I will choose to protect my peace.
 I continue to choose goodness, wholesome everyday beautiful love.
 Those feelings liberated me, so I wanted to create a space where other mamas could experience the same thing.

 she appreciates supportive and uplifting spaces that celebrate her motherhood experience.